albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 this menu item :ref:`logbook-create-entries` is checked.
 A logbook entry containing only departure is created on takeoff and finalized with destination, track and more information on landing.

-Note that the takeoff and landing detection is reset if restarting Little Navmap while flying.
-In this case you get two entries where one is for departure and one for arrival.
-Merge these manually if needed.

-Note that the content of the field ``Simulator`` in the logbook entries is determined by the selected scenery library and not by the connected simulator.
+The content of the field ``Simulator`` in the logbook entries is determined by the selected scenery library and not by the connected simulator.

 .. note::